When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 There are some disadvantages to a lightweight electric bike, the main one being reduced battery capacity.
-The other being a small hub motor will not give the same level of assistance as a mid-drive like the Bosch or Shimano Steps motor.
+The other is a small hub motor will not give the same level of assistance as a mid-drive like the Bosch or Shimano Steps motor.
 This reduction in performance is somewhat offset by the significantly reduced bike weight though.

 I’ve had the pleasure of using the AL e for a couple of weeks and it’s a joy to ride with or without the assist – it’s nimble, comfortable and if you only rely on the e-assist for hills you can squeeze quite a few miles out of the small 250Wh battery.

-Just like it’s more expensive siblings, the Ribble AL e uses the excellent x35 ebikemotion assist system – this comprises of a small rear hub motor and frame-integrated battery pack.
+Just like its more expensive siblings, the Ribble AL e uses the excellent x35 ebikemotion assist system – this comprises a small rear hub motor and frame-integrated battery pack.
 The main benefit of this particular system is weight, but another big plus is integration – at a glance the AL e is indistinguishable from a regular bike.

 The M1 hub motor used in the x35 ebikemotion system is small – not much bigger than an internally geared hub.
-Despite its size it provides a very useful boost when negotiating steep hills.
+Despite its size, it provides a very useful boost when negotiating steep hills.
 I have ridden this bike wearing a heart rate monitor and the effort when riding one of my local steep climbs is significantly reduced.

 Electric assist is delivered very smoothly via a small sensor ring installed at the end of the rear gear cassette – this is much more sophisticated than the more common cadence-based pedal assist sensors found on cheap e-bikes.
 When you start pedalling the assist comes in very smoothly, if fact it’s very subtle – riding the AL e with the assist on feels like you always have a strong tailwind, and the subdued hum of the motor is barely perceptible.

-The electric system is on this test model is controlled by a single button mounted on the top tube near the steerer.
+The electric system on this test model is controlled by a single button mounted on the top tube near the steerer.
 This simplified design negates the need for a clunky display.
 The surround of the button has a colour-coded LED which changes colour according to how much battery range you have left and the assist level you are in.

-If you prefer there is the option of connecting your smartphone to the bike using the ebikemotion app – this turns your phone into an excellent display and provides information like battery range, speed, cadence, navigation plus you can connect a heart rate monitor and upload activities to fitness tracking apps like Strava.
+If you prefer there is the option of connecting your smartphone to the bike using the ebikemotion app – this turns your phone into an excellent display and provides information like battery range, speed, cadence, and navigation plus you can connect a heart rate monitor and upload activities to fitness tracking apps like Strava.
 For mounting your phone safely to the handlebar I would use something like a Quadlock.

 The Ribble AL e uses a 250Wh (watt hour) battery pack that is neatly concealed inside the down tube – the highest quality Panasonic NCR18650GA lithium cells are used, ensuring good longevity and performance.
-The battery cannot be removed for charging, but can be accessed through a cover near the underside bottom bracket (for servicing).
+The battery cannot be removed for charging but can be accessed through a cover near the underside bottom bracket (for servicing).

-The battery charging port (pictured) is easy to access, and the charger connects via a multiplug – it’s always recommended to charge and store e-bike batteries in a comfortable environment as exposure to extremes of temperature can effect performance and long-term reliability.
+The battery charging port (pictured) is easy to access, and the charger connects via a multiplug – it’s always recommended to charge and store e-bike batteries in a comfortable environment as exposure to extremes of temperature can affect performance and long-term reliability.
 Charging takes 4-6 hours.

-Battery range will really depend on a number of different factors – I weigh around 107kg and found that on a short and very hilly ride (14 miles) using high assist mode, half the battery was depleted – I reckon a realistic range using a mixture of low, medium and high assist should be around the 40-50 mile mark.
+Battery range will depend on several different factors – I weigh around 107kg and found that on a short and very hilly ride (14 miles) using high assist mode, half the battery was depleted – I reckon a realistic range using a mixture of low, medium and high assist should be around the 40-50 mile mark.
 If you only ever use the assist on steep climbs and ride it without the assist on the flat then it’s possible to extend this range even further.

-The drivetrain is provided by SRAM’s very reliable NX 1 x 11 system, this uses a 42t front chainring with pressfit bottom bracket and a wide-range 11-42 rear cassette, giving the important 1:1 low gear ratio.
+The drivetrain is provided by SRAM’s very reliable NX 1 x 11 system, this uses a 42t front chainring with a pressfit bottom bracket and a wide-range 11-42 rear cassette, giving the important 1:1 low gear ratio.
 This will be more than adequate for most riders, however if you have a lot of steep hills in your area I would recommend a Sunrace 11-46 cassette – this will give you an extra low bail-out gear.